 School choice is a vital component of the education reform movement.
 We know that students learn differently, so a one-size-fits-all learning environment is mostly counterproductive.
 Parents must have the choice of where to educate their individual child.
 And as educators we must recognize the possibilities for advancement and positive growth in the profession through school choice.

 AAE recognizes that not all of our members agree with all school choice options.
 Our surveys indicate, however, that our members agree that the status quo is not working and changes must be made for the sake of our children.
-While AAE is happy to advocate for choice for teachers, our membership has not embraced certain choice policies, including vouchers or tax credits.
-What we do support are the possibilities for education with school choice options in play.
+While AAE is happy to advocate for choice for teachers, our membership has not embraced certain parental choice options, including vouchers or tax credits.
+What we do support are the possibilities for advanced education with school choice options in play.

 Once limited to rigid traditional school-terms and schedules, teachers are employed in traditional public schools, charters, private schools, religious schools, and online schools just to name a few.
 Educators will in turn have choices themselves when deciding when, where and how to teach kids.
 AAE supports any policy that gives teachers new and rewarding career opportunities.

 AAE is pleased to be partnered with several networks of charter schools across the country.
 While unions resist change and new opportunities for teachers, AAE sees opportunity to serve teachers free from stifling union contracts and bureaucracy.

 AAE is in support of any legislation that paves the way for new and innovative learning environments, including charters and quality virtual schools.